Recordings of Past Webinars

 Presented by Barbara Frank, MPA, and Deirdre Downes, LCSW on Feb.
 20, 2013.
 Recording of webinar

-Psychosocial Assessment of Residents and family Members as a Basis for Interdisciplinary Care Planning and Interventions
+Psychosocial Assessment a Basis for Interdisciplinary Care Planning and Interventions

 Presented by Paige Hector & Deb Lane in Jan.
-2013 Recording of webinar
+2013 Recording not available.

 Behavioral Care Planning for Psychotropic Medications (How to be compliant with medication regulations)